 OS Platform: Mac, Windows

-Cisdem AppCrypt for Mac is an intelligent and distinct parental control app for homeschooling during COVID-19.
+Cisdem AppCrypt is an intelligent and distinct parental control app for homeschooling during COVID-19.
 It’s designed to block access to social media, porn platforms, distracting websites & apps.
 The software also contains a range of powerful features to assist you to have full control over your children's time online (by setting a time limit for websites and apps).

-Under the App Lock tab, click the plus icon + to select the apps you want to encrypt from Mac.
+Under the App Lock tab, click the plus icon + to select the apps you want to encrypt.
 Or directly drag any apps in to the software.
 Once apps are added into AppCrypt, your children must use the password you set to open them.

-In the Web Block tab, you can easily block distracting or harmful websites by adding them to the Block list and entering the domain URLs like facebook.com, youtube.com.
-Or you can allow the websites for online education by enabling the Allow list mode.
+In the Web Block tab, you can easily block distracting or harmful websites by adding them and entering the domain URLs like facebook.com, youtube.com.
+Or you can only allow the websites for online education by turning on Block all websites and adding allowed sites in Exceptions.

 As we motioned in part one, while kids accept homeschooling during COVID-19, they should also have appropriate rest time.
-So you can create a schedule to unblock apps and websites on Mac at an appointed time.
+So you can create a schedule to unblock apps and websites at an appointed time.

-If your kids try to open the locked apps or websites with an incorrect password, Mac’s front camera will capture photos immediately as well as show you the app names they intend to use and the failed reasons.
+If your kids try to open the locked apps or websites with an incorrect password, the failed attempt will be recored.

 OS Platform: Mac, Windows, iOS, Android